741 Colonel Ledyard Highway

 1.

-started.
+not started.

-The Finance Committee, Mayor Allyn, III and Public Works Director/Town Engineer
+The Finance Committee, Mayor Allyn, III, and Public Works Director/Town Engineer

 Steve Masalin reviewed and discussed the following Projects: